This recipe is simplicity at its finest.

 So, embody that sophistication, and impress your guests with this beautiful presentation of roasted asparagus, walnut crema, and pecorino cheese.

 If you love the taste of these green spears, be sure to check out our Asparagus Cooking Guide.
+And try our other recipes featuring this great stalk, like our risotto with lemon or black-eyed pea salad.

 And feel free to substitute other vegetables for the asparagus – the flavor combinations would work perfectly with zucchini, broccoli, or green beans.